ansys/pydpf-post/doc/source/user_guide/accessing_results.rst

 -----------
 Temperature is the DOF solution for a thermal analysis.

-You can access the :class:`Temperature <ansys.dpf.post.temperature.Temperature>`
+This code shows how to access the :class:`Temperature <ansys.dpf.post.temperature.Temperature>` result object:
-result object with:

 .. code:: python